"Keep On Keeping On!"

 Our mission is to use

-and Friends and the CASEL social and emotional learning framework within the context of family and community, to eradicate anti-social behaviors and mindsets among youth (ages 5 to 10) that lead to bullying and peer-group exclusion.
+and the CASEL social and emotional learning framework, within the context of family and community, to eradicate anti-social behaviors and mindsets among youth (ages 5 to 10) that lead to bullying and peer-group exclusion.

 A family of precocious grade school bugs confronts bullying and the stigmas of being from “the wrong side of the tracks” while pursuing their dreams of becoming all-star basketball players.

 The main characters: Koko, Kookie, Preacher, Sugar, Lucky, Kandi, Triple Point, Tea, Stringbean, and Grace were orphaned as eggs after their parents succumbed to "The Fog" from a "bug bomb" set off in the laundry room where they live as they are being raised and coached by their grandfather, Grandpa Jack and aunt, Coach Lovelady.

 Koko is an acronym for “Keep On Keeping On!”
 Through our TV series, feature films, and books, social and emotional learning takes place via true-to-life storylines that capture the adventures of Koko and his family as they face and overcome life challenges as they pursue their "all-star" dreams .

 Destined to Win

 Koko and his cousins hatching from their eggs.
 Eager to pursue their destiny, they set out on an adventure, riddled with intrigue and danger, in search of other teams to play.

 They encounter spiders that want to eat them, ants who try to beat them, ladybugs that are rude, silverfish that think they are crude, and skateboarding flies that pellet them with breadcrumbs!
 All because they live under the water heater in the laundry room.